mechmotum/fall-probability-paper/README.md

 - Minimize committing binary objects (like pngs).
 The preference is to generate them with a reproducible script.
 - Use booktabs for the table formatting.
-- Use BibLatex with the natbib option and numbered citation settings for variations on citations.
 - subcaption is available for subfigures
 - Use siunitx for units (note the `\kph` and `\mps` custom definitions)